Ahzed11/ahzed11.github.io/content/posts/making-dynamic-software-updates-more-comfortable-in-erlang-otp.md

 ---
-title: "Making dynamic software updates more comfortable in Erlang/OTP"
+title: "Making dynamic software updates more comfortable in Erlang/OTP thanks to CI/CD"
 date: 2023-12-27T16:27:19+01:00
 draft: true
 tags: ["Erlang", "OTP", "Rebar3", "DSU", "Github", "Actions", "CI/CD"]
 ---

 ## Introduction

 My main motivation for this project is to provide a way to test Erlang/OTP releases and dynamic software updates in a continuous integration and delivery pipeline.
 This will allow developers to use the code replacement functionality that is available in Erlang with more confidence.

 ### Dynamic software updates

 Dynamic software update (DSU) refers to the process of updating parts of a program without halting its execution.
 It enables running programs to be patched on-the-fly to add features or fix bugs.
 This capability is particularly crucial for applications that must consistently deliver reliable results.
 Examples of systems requiring dynamic software include:

 - Banking applications